 A new public safety complex was built and opened in 1978.In 1985, La Vista’s dispatching services were consolidated with the Sheriff’s Department.
 By 1986, staffing levels had reached 12 sworn and 2 civilian.

 Growth & Progression

-The growth and progression of the La Vista Police Department began in 1987 with the hiring of Chief John Packett.Under Packett’s direction, the department adopted the DARE program, received accreditation from CALEA, and increased staffing to 20 sworn by the time Packet left La Vista for the city of Omaha.
+The growth and progression of the La Vista Police Department began in 1987 with the hiring of Chief John Packett.Under Packett’s direction, the department adopted the DARE program, and increased staffing to 20 sworn by the time Packet left La Vista for the city of Omaha.